 Spring is in the air and a certain egg-toting bunny is stretching his legs.
 This cute bunny would be terribly upset if you did not enter into the spirit of the occasion.
-Of course we are talking about Easter.
-As you send out Easter cards this year, brush up, on your Easter facts, history and traditions.
-These interesting Easter facts will also be a fun way to keep your guests engaged over the dinner table at your Easter party.
+As we spring toward Easter and get ready to send out Easter cards this year, take a little time to learn about Easter origins and history.
+Sharing these Easter facts and trivia will also be a fun way to keep your guests engaged over the dinner table at your Easter party.

 - Why is it called Easter?
-The name Easter owes its origin from Easter, the Anglo-Saxon goddess who symbolizes hare and egg.
-The English name “Easter” is much newer.
-However, some believe that the word Easter came from an early German word “eostarun”, meaning dawn and white.
+The name Easter likely owes its origin from Eostre, the Anglo-Saxon goddess of spring.n However, some believe that the word Easter came from an early German word “eostarun”, meaning dawn and white.

 - What date is Easter celebrated on?
 Easter is usually celebrated on the first Sunday after the full moon following the first day of Spring.
 It could take place on any Sunday between March 22 and April 25.
-Easter does not fall on a fixed day each year, though Christians prefer to celebrate it on the Sunday of the resurrection.
+Easter does not fall on a fixed day each year, though Christians prefer to celebrate it on the Sunday because that was the day of Jesus’s resurrection.

 - What symbols are associated with Easter?
-Some themes that are associated with Easter are: Easter eggs, bunnies and baskets.
-As well as the cross and the Easter Lily.
+Some the common themes that are associated with Easter are: Easter eggs, bunnies, baskets, the cross, and Easter Lilies.

 - What about the Easter basket tradition?
 Traditional making of Easter baskets arose from the Catholic custom of bringing Easter dinner food to mass to be blessed.
 This custom can also be related to ancient agrarian tradition of bringing first crops to the temple.